Learning how to read violin sheet music is a challenging but important task.

 Whenever you’re practicing or working from an exercise book make sure to keep these mnemonic devices in mind.
 If you forget the name of a note, first determine whether the note falls on a space or a line.

-In the G scale chart above, you’ll notice that there are other notes that fall below the staff (lower in pitch) or above the staff (higher in pitch.)
+In the G scale chart above, you’ll notice that there are other notes that fall below the staff (lower in pitch) and above the staff (higher in pitch.)

 To read these notes you can use the ones on the staff that you already know as a reference point to figure them out.